madSimonJ/madsimonj.github.io/blog/20200304/hackingcshap_consecutiveelements.md

 			<p>It eventually stops when we reach the 5th item in the array - 16, which does equal the previous value (15) incremented by 1.
 This causes the entire function to return out with a True, and cascade that True all the way back to the top level.</p>

+			<p>There we are - all done!
+We can aggregate an Enumerable down to a boolean value based on whether a condition is ever met in which we can compare consecutive items in pairs.
+All this without disturbing the Lazy evaulation feature of the Enumerable by forcing an Enumeration into an array.</p>